taikoxyz/raiko/README.md

 $ TARGET="risc0" make test
 ```
 #### Bonsai
-If you are using Bonsai service, edit `run_bonsai.sh` to setup your API key, endpoint and on-chain verifier address.
+If you are using Bonsai service, edit `run-bonsai.sh` to setup your API key, endpoint and on-chain verifier address.
 ```console
 $ ./script/setup-bonsai.sh
 $ ./script/prove-block.sh taiko_a7 risc0-bonsai 10